-- Retrospective (post program)

-- Before-After (before and after program)

 - During (during program)

+- Other (Ongoing)

 - Time series (multiple points before and after program)

+- Before-After (before and after program)

+- Retrospective (post program)

 Before-After: Both pre and post program survey instruments are to be used for each Master Beef Producer participant.
 During: In addition, evaluation instruments will be administered for each session of the program, to evaluate the quality of the material presented and the instructor(s).
 These instruments will assess knowledge gains as a result of the training.
 Retrospective: Three years after the completion of the program, participants will be surveyed to determine the extent of the changes in practices that they have adopted.
 This information will be used to assess the impact of the program on producer behavior.